-We deal with a lot of clients who are bitten by dogs.
-In fact, every year nearly 5 million people are bitten by dogs and roughly 20% of those dog bites will result in medical treatment.
-Orange County’s dog bite guidelines allow victims to recover compensation when a negligent person has caused the dog attack, when a pet owner has violated leash laws or when someone has knowingly housed a dog with a reputation for hurting people.
+We see a lot of clients who are bitten by dogs.
+In fact, every year, nearly 5 million people are bitten by dogs.
+And roughly 20% of those dog bites will result in medical treatment.
+Orange County’s dog bite guidelines allow victims to recover compensation when a negligent person has caused the dog attack.
+For instance, when a pet owner violates leash laws or when someone has knowingly housed a dog with a reputation for hurting people.

 If you’re seeking legal advice for dealing with a dog bite in Orange County, check our dog bite victim information page.
 If you’re a dog owner and want to learn about the best practices for preventing dog bites so you can reduce your risk, check out these 5 things pet owners need to do to prevent dog bites: